dstanley4/fastInteraction/README.md

 if a filename (ending in .doc or .rtf) is specified.

 The development version of fastInteraction hosted here on Github.
-Eventually, version will be posted to the CRAN.
+Eventually, a version will be posted to the CRAN.

+Currently only interactions between two continous variables is supported.

 ### Install Development Version